Shopify/theme-tools/archives/theme-check-js/CONTRIBUTING.md

 4. **Setup for your usecase**:

-   If you are a third party developer external to shopify, you will most likely be developing for the VSCode extension.
-You can find the next setup steps here: [Setup for the VSCode Extension](#setup-for-the-vscode-extension).
+   If you are a third party developer external to shopify, you will most likely be developing for the VS Code extension.
+You can find the next setup steps here: [Setup for the VS Code Extension](#setup-for-the-vscode-extension).

    For Shopify internal developers, you may wish to test your checks against the Admin Theme Code Editor.
 You can find the next setup steps here: [Setup for the Online Store](#setup-for-the-online-store).

-## Setup for the VSCode Extension
+## Setup for the VS Code Extension
-To get started with developing checks for the VSCode extension, you will additionally need two more repos cloned.
+To get started with developing checks for the VS Code extension, you will additionally need two more repos cloned.
 Those repos are:
 - [liquid-language-server](https://github.com/Shopify/liquid-language-server): A runtime-agnostic Liquid Language Server to interface with the checks in theme-check-js.
 - [theme-check-vscode](https://github.com/Shopify/theme-check-vscode): The official VS Code extension for Shopify Liquid.